-Comprehensive doctrines that a culture nurtures provide a framework for societies to live by even if they merely approximate it and individual behavior don’t always correspond to the highest ethic of the society.
-That is, religious doctrines (or something similar) are not entirely lived by but are only approximated in cultures.
+Comprehensive doctrines that a culture nurtures provide a framework for societies to live by even if they merely approximate it and individual behavior does not always correspond to the highest ethic of the society.
+That is, religious doctrines (or something similar) are not entirely lived by but are merely approximated in cultures.

 To understand what haunts the Western secular society in its post-Christian avatar, it is important to locate the shifts in moral reasoning that Christianity introduces within cultures where it first began to take root.
 It has become a common belief to imagine that the advance of moral reasoning was achieved against the regressive religious morality.
 Often, the progress of secularization is mistakenly seen as the victory of secular morality over traditional religion— an attitude that continues to inform the current mood against religion in the West.